Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas State Stats and Trends

-- Texas State's games this year have hit the over on four of seven set point totals (57.1%).
+- Texas State has eclipsed the over/under in 57.1% of its opportunities this season (four times over seven games with a set point total).

-- The Bobcats score 25 points per game, three more than the Ragin' Cajuns allow (22).
+- This year the Bobcats score three more points per game (25) than the Ragin' Cajuns surrender (22).

-- When Texas State scores more than 22 points, it is 3-1 against the spread and 2-2 overall.
+- Texas State is 3-1 against the spread and 2-2 overall in games when it puts up more than 22 points.

 - In games that Texas State picks up more than 380 yards, the team is 1-1 against the spread and 1-1 overall.